JuliaLang/Juleps/StructuredConcurrency.md

-[were assessed](https://github.com/golang/go/issues/24543) including cooperative preemption of loops (by the insertion of safe points) and more complex mechanisms such as returning from a signal to out-of-line code which leads quicly to a safe point.
+[were assessed](https://github.com/golang/go/issues/24543) including cooperative preemption of loops (by the insertion of safe points) and more complex mechanisms such as returning from a signal to out-of-line code which leads quickly to a safe point.

 ## Syntax